Overview

 Clinical observations show that almost 50% of postmenopausal MS patients noted worsening symptoms.
 Postmenopausal patients on hormonal treatment saw an improvement in their symptoms.

 Establishing the connection between autoimmune diseases and pregnancy is challenging without considering hormones.
 One theory explores what it means to keep a fetus alive.
 A fetus is a foreign entity with foreign antigens.
-The immune system seems to adapt so as not to reject the fetus.
+The immune system appears to adapt in order not to reject the fetus.
 This adaptation may trigger the onset of an autoimmune disease.

 What are Autoimmune Disorders?

-Autoimmune disorders are medical conditions in which the immune system attacks the body.
+Autoimmune disorders are medical conditions in which the immune system mistakenly attacks the body’s own tissues.
 They can be sporadic and cause complications occasionally, but most people who suffer from them experience symptoms more regularly.
 These disorders primarily affect women, and more is being understood about how sex, genetics, and hormones impact autoimmune disorders.

 How Common are Autoimmune Disorders?